 Just because something is available online, that doesn’t mean it is a website.
 Online subscription databases like those from EBSCO are available because the library has paid to have online access to their materials, which is often more convenient for students and researchers.
 The open web, however, is exactly the opposite.
 The information is freely available, but anyone can create and host a site without any regulation.
 Be cautious when using the open web.

 As you explore topics, develop a keyword list for your topic.
 Brainstorm for synonyms, keep track of dates, events, and key people related to your topic.
 Add to the list as you delve into encyclopedia articles, book chapters, journal articles and other resources.

-Try searching these subject-specific resources to begin your religion research, but know that you may need to explore other resources depending on your topic.
+Try searching these subject-specific resources to begin your religion research.

 Did you know that when you are logged into your Transy Google account can help you locate scholarly sources in the library collections?
 When you do research in Google Scholar, be sure to log into your Transy account.
 Many of our library holdings are synced with Google Scholar and you can locate more resources when you use both resources together.